RiiConnect24/Wii-Guide/_pages/en_US/themes-vwii.md

 | USA     | 0000001f.app    |
 | Europe  | 00000022.app   |

-If you can't find the .app file for your region in the search it's possible you have downloaded the wrong version of the system menu and you'll need to try again.
+If you can't find the .app file for your region in the search it's possible you have downloaded the wrong version of the System Menu and you'll need to try again.

-After you Find the .app file copy it to the main directory of the Folder containing Thememii, also copy a version of it to the theme folder in your SD card (We'll come back to that later).
+After you Find the .app file copy it to the main directory of the Folder containing ThemeMii, also copy a version of it to the theme folder in your SD card (We'll come back to that later).

 ##### Section III - Building the Theme